ISL: Delhi Dynamos relocate base to Odisha | Goal.com

 Indian Super League (ISL) side Delhi Dynamos officially announced their shift from the national capital to Bhubaneswar on Saturday.

-After spending five seasons in Delhi in the ISL, the club owners GMS group decided to shift base and they will now play their home matches in Odisha.
-As Goal reported earlier the club is likely to be named as Odisha FC from the upcoming 2019-20 season.
+As Goal reported earlier, after spending five seasons in Delhi in the ISL, the club owners GMS group decided to shift base and they will now play their home matches in Odisha.
+The club is likely to be named as Odisha FC from the upcoming season.

 Speaking on the change in base, GMS Group CEO Anil Sharma said, “It hurts for me to move Delhi Dynamos FC away from the city of Delhi, but certain hard decisions had to be taken.
 I had a vision for the development of football in the country.
 And my vision has always made me strive for better.
 I feel the state of Odisha shares the same vision with me.
 As difficult as it was for me to take the call, I am immensely happy to say that the Government of Odisha is equally committed and determined to create an environment of sporting excellence in the state.